rogerhu/compsci_guides/Strings-and-Arrays.md

 * In Java, arrays are a fixed size so consider utilizing an [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) instead if you need to dynamically alter the size of the array.

 ## Strings
 **Strings** are a special kind of array, one that only contains characters.
-They commonly come up in interview questions, so it's important to go through the string library for the language you're most comfortable with.
+They commonly come up in interview questions, so it's important to review the string library for the language you're most comfortable with.
 You should know common operations such as: getting the length, getting a substring, splitting a string based on a delimiter, etc.

 It's important to note that whenever you manipulate a string, a new copy of the string is created.
 There are different ways to reduce the space utilized depending on the language:
-* In Python, you can represent a string as a list of characters and operate on the list of character instead.
+* In Python, you can represent a string as a list of characters and operate on the list of character instead by using `join()`.
+Read about this operation [here](https://docs.python.org/3/library/string.html).
 * In Java, you can utilize the [StringBuffer](https://docs.oracle.com/javase/7/docs/api/java/lang/StringBuffer.html) class to mitigate the amount of space utilized if you need to manipulate a string.

 ## Patterns List